Edo Grill & Sushi

 Their chef at Edo Grill and Sushi also immigrated from the same region of China.
 Their chef brings over 19 years of experience to the table.
 Shawn and Jenny are very family-oriented.
 They have three beautiful daughters and pride themselves on giving a good example to their children.
 I for one think it’s very nice to support a family business with owners who obviously place a high value on customer service and quality.

-Our Experience At Edo Grill & Sushi
+Experience Edo Grill & Sushi

 The building itself is kind of hidden, so you could easily drive right past it.
 Just put 1035 Mercantile Street, Moneta, VA in your GPS to be on the safe side.
 But if you’re coming up from the lake, you’ll pass the Food Lion on your left, then the Diamond Hill Road intersection.
 Take a right onto S. Old Moneta Road and then your first left onto Mercantile Street.
 If you get to the 608 intersection, you’ve gone too far.
 The restaurant is in an unassuming, rectangular building pretty much in an open field.
 Ample parking is in the back.